cloudify-cosmo/docs.getcloudify.org/content/cli/uninstall.md

 The `cfy uninstall` command is used to uninstall an application using a Cloudify manager without having to manually go through the process of executing working, deleting a deployment and deleting a blueprint.

+#### Usage
-Usage: `cfy uninstall [OPTIONS] DEPLOYMENT_ID`
+`cfy uninstall [OPTIONS] DEPLOYMENT_ID`

-Uninstall an application via the manager
+Uninstall an application via Cloudify Manager.

-This will execute the `uninstall` workflow, delete the deployment and delete the blueprint (if there is only one deployment for that blueprint).
+This command executes the `uninstall` workflow, deletes the deployment and the blueprint (if there is only one deployment for that blueprint).

-`DEPLOYMENT_ID` is the id of the deployment to uninstall.
+`DEPLOYMENT_ID` is the ID of the deployment to uninstall.

 #### Optional flags